kabomi/tvshows/README.md

 ### `ionic serve`

 Runs the app in the development mode.<br />
-This means it will point to a local instance of the activities-service-be on [http://localhost:8080](http://localhost:8080).
-This does not apply to the pdf-service-be.
-You can change this by editing the corresponding `.env` file in the env directory.

 Ionic will watch for changes and do hot-reload when necessary.